Frequently Asked Questions

 A CoS passport endorsement (entry stamp in our passport ) cannot simply revert back to a visitor visa without a new stamp being entered into your passport.
 If you do not leave the UK before your CoS entry (or visa) stamp expires (or renew through a passport centre) you should automatically receive a 5 year ban from re-entering the UK

-We have overstayed our Tier 5 visa stamp.
+We have overstayed our Creative visa stamp.
 We heard there is a 28 overstay exemption.
-Can we apply for a new Tier 5 visa while still in the UK?
+Can we apply for a new Creative visa while still in the UK?

 There was but as of 2012 there isn’t, or at least we can no longer locate it.